Sunday 6:13 PM

 Caught a bit off guard, I reply, “Oh…okay.”

 As I turn to head back downstairs, he calls out, “Hey, don’t worry if you see me naked in the bathroom, I’m just weighing myself.”

 I silently go on cleaning the gym and the CO goes on loudly telling his story, “…So I have this fucker on the ground now and he keeps wanting to get up.
-You never know with these fuckers, so I put him in a chokehold.”
+You never know with these fuckers, so I hold him down.”

 I hurry to finish my work and head back to my unit.

 Before I came to prison I interviewed my good friend and musician, Ceschi (pronounced Chess-key) who spent some time in jail.
 I asked him if there were ever times when he didn’t feel like he was locked up.